1986–87 Swiss Cup

-The 1986–87 Swiss Cup was the 62nd season of Switzerland's annual football cup competition.
+The 1986–87 Swiss Cup was the 62nd season of Switzerland's annual football cup competition organised by the Swiss Football Association.

 Overview

 The competition began on 9 August 1986 with the first games of Round 1 and ended on Whit Monday 8 June 1987 with the final held at the former Wankdorf Stadium in Bern.
 The teams from the Nationalliga B were granted byes for the first round.
 The teams from the Nationalliga A were granted byes for the first two rounds.
 The winners of the cup qualified themselves for the first round of the Cup Winners' Cup in the next season.

-The matches were played in a knockout format.
-Up until the quarter-finals, in the event of a draw at the end of extra time, the match was decided with a penalty shoot-out.
+The draw was respecting regionalities, when possible and the lower classed team was granted home advantage.
+In the entire competition, the matches were played in a single knockout format.
+In the event of a draw after 90 minutes, the match went into extra time.
+In the event of a draw at the end of extra time, a penalty shoot-out was to decide which team qualified for the next round.
 In and after the quarter-finals replays were foreseen.

+Round 1

+In the first round a total of 160 clubs participated from the third-tier and lower.
+Reserve teams were not admitted to the competition.